chintan-jariwala/Albums/README.md

 This application is created to get an insight into react-native platform.

-NTOE : This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+>NOTE : This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Steps to run this code.